 The Blob service contains the following components:

 Storage Account: All access to Azure Storage is done through a storage account.
-This storage account can be a General-purpose storage account or a Blob storage account that is specialized for storing objects/blobs.
+This storage account can be a General-purpose storage account (v1 or v2) or Blob storage accounts.
 See About Azure storage accounts for more information.

 Container: A container provides a grouping of a set of blobs.
 All blobs must be in a container.
 An account can contain an unlimited number of containers.
 A container can store an unlimited number of blobs.
 Note that the container name must be lowercase.